MicrosoftDocs/azure-devops-docs/docs/user-guide/alm-devops-features.md

 <td width="33%">

 <p><b>Create an inherited process</b></p>
-<p>The first step in customizing a team project is to [create an inherited process](../organizations/settings/work/manage-process.md#create-inherited-process).
+<p>The first step in customizing a project is to [create an inherited process](../organizations/settings/work/manage-process.md#create-inherited-process).
 You can only customize inherited processes.  </p>
 ![Customize process](_img/features/customize-vsts-process.png)
 <br/>